• Skip to main content

 Skipping a test:

-Sometimes, either because of a deadline or you just not feeling some tests are that important, you will want to skip them for now, but come back and write them later on.
-If you want to skip writing some tests, but want to keep track of them, use the following line:
+Sometimes, either because of a deadline or you just do not feel some tests are that important, you will want to skip them for now but come back and write them later on.
+If you want to skip writing some tests but want to keep track of them, use the following line:

 if testing.Short() {